ElementsProject/lightning/doc/lightningd-config.5.md

 additional paths too:

  **plugin**=*PATH*
-Specify a plugin to run as part of c-lightning.
+Specify a plugin to run as part of Core Lightning.
 This can be specified multiple times to add multiple plugins.
 Note that unless plugins themselves specify ordering requirements for being called on various hooks, plugins will be ordered by commandline, then config file.